streamnative/function-mesh-website/docs/scaling.md

 > **Note**
 >
-> If you have configured autoscaling based on CPU usages, memory usage, or both of them, you do not need to configure autoscaling based on a specific memory and vice versa.
+> If you have configured autoscaling based on the CPU usage, memory usage, or both of them, you do not need to configure autoscaling based on customized metrics defined in Pulsar Functions or connectors and vice versa.

 By default, autoscaling is disabled (the value of the `maxReplicas` parameter is set to `0`).
 To enable autoscaling, you can specify the `maxReplicas` parameter and set a value for it in the CRD.
 This value should be greater than the value of the `replicas` parameter.
 Then, the number of Pods is automatically scaled when 80% CPU is utilized.